ninivert/ParticleAccelerator/docs/Journal.md

 - Used `class Element;` or `class Particle;` in header files to resolve circular header definitions
 - Review the `linkNext` function (create a method in `Element` to make the "full circle" (or not) i.e. the first `Element` has to point on the last one and vice versa (without creating a new Element))
 - Add large scale error management -> custom `Exception` sub-classes: Throw division by 0 errors
-- Add accelerator class
+- Add Accelerator class
-- Add element class
+- Add Element class
-	- Dipole sub-class
+- Add Dipole sub-class

 ## Stage 5

 - Doxygen
 - Quadrupole sub-class
 - Straight sub-class
-- Polymorphism pointer in accelerator -> define class destructor
+- Polymorphism pointer in Accelerator -> define class destructor
 - Beware the copy constructor of `Element` (cause : pointers)
 - Finish documentation until Element class
 - Finish tests for Element
 - NULLPTR exception in class Element
-- When a particle gets out of an Element, it points to the next Element
+- When a Particle gets out of an Element, it points to the next Element
 - Test the `Element::updatePointedElement` function
 - Test the `Accelerator::updateParticleElement` function
 - Changed every include header in `.h` files to a forward declaration to resolve circular conflicts from HELL